-- submit a request for certification and have it processed in a timely manner. - withdraw a request for certification before approval or denial by written request to the Stars Outreach Specialist for your area. - request a reduction in star certification level by written request to the Stars Outreach Specialist for your area. - receive written notification of the decision made about your request for certification. - contact the Stars Outreach Specialist or supervisor to discuss or ask questions if your request for certification is denied. - reapply at any time after a denial once all criteria are met.
-However, if the request was denied due to Numerous, Repeated, or Serious (NRS) noncompliances, the program is not approved for a higher star certification level prior to six months after the program receives the denial letter by certified mail. - request an Extension of Time to Comply (CCS form 07LC074E).
+- submit an application and have it processed in a timely manner (in no longer than 30 days). - withdraw an application before approval or denial by written request to the Stars Outreach Specialist for your area. - request a reduction in star certification level by written request to the Stars Outreach Specialist for your area. - receive written notification of the decision made about your application. - contact the Stars Outreach Specialist or Licensing Supervisor for to discuss or ask questions if your application is denied. - reapply at any time after a denial once all criteria are met.
+However, if the request was denied due to Numerous, Repeated, or Serious (NRS) noncompliances, the program cannot be approved for a higher certification level for six months from the denial date.
+You may request to reduce the six-month waiting period by submitting a written request to the Regional Program Manager for your area. - request an Extension of Time to Comply (CCS form 07LC074E).
 You may request an Extension of Time to Comply when your program has a plan of correction for a Star criteria violation (except for compliance with minimum Licensing requirements) and you are unable to correct the violations within the agreed-upon time frame.
 You must show that the violation of Stars criteria was unforeseeable and beyond your control.
 All requests must be submitted no later than 10-calendar days after the plan of correction expires and must include all supporting documentation.
 Requests are made to: